-Enzyme-inducing substances, such as certain antiepileptics (phenytoin, phenobarbital, carbamazepine) have been shown in pharmacokinetic studies to produce a reduction to approximately 60% of the plasma AUC of paracetamol.
+Enzyme-inducing medications, such as certain antiepileptics (phenytoin, phenobarbital, carbamazepine) have been shown in pharmacokinetic studies to produce a reduction to approximately 60% of the plasma AUC of paracetamol.
 Other substances with enzyme-inducing properties, e.g. rifampicin and St John's wort (Hypericum perforatum) are also suspected of producing reduced concentrations of paracetamol.
-In addition, these substances may increase the hepatotoxicity of paracetamol due to increased and more rapid formation of toxic metabolites.
-Therefore caution should be taken in case of concomitant use of enzyme inducing substances.
+In addition, the risk of liver damage ought to be greater when giving the maximum recommended dose of paracetamol to patients who are already taking an enzyme-inducing medication.